isaac-adebayo/jenkins-ecommerce-deploy/README.md

    - Installed 'Docker pipeline' plugin in the Jenkins server: _`Manage Jenkins -> Plugins -> Available plugins`_
    - Created a global credential (Credentials ID: "docker-hub-credentials") used for loggin in to Docker Hub: _`Manage Jenkins -> Plugins -> Credentials`_
-   - Updated the [pipeline](https://github.com/isaac-adebayo/jenkins-ecommerce-deploy/blob/main/Jenkinsfile) to include the steps to push the image to docker hub:
+   - Updated the [pipeline](https://github.com/isaac-adebayo/jenkins-ecommerce-deploy/blob/main/Jenkinsfile) to include the steps to push the image to [dockerhub](https://hub.docker.com/repository/docker/isaacreg/jenkins-ecomm-nginx/general).

 5. _**Testing**_